Dr Stan Maree

 Since we have entered the era of bioinformatics, we continuously gain a better understanding of the processes that take place at the subcellular level.
 However, there is limited knowledge on how the subcellular processes eventually lead to morphogenesis, how during embryogenesis tissues, organs, whole organisms emerge and are able to grow, develop, and maintain themselves.

-To do so, we combine gene regulatory networks with biophysics and morphogen dynamics.
+To do so, they combine gene regulatory networks with biophysics and morphogen dynamics.

 ContactTel: 01603 450828